The BreakBread Literacy Project: BreakBread Magazine

 BreakBread seeks to engage, develop and publish the work of all young artists, including creatives who identify as AfrX-Caribbean, Asian-Pacific Islander, Black, First Peoples/Indigenous, Incarcerated, LatinX, Migrant/Refugee/Diaspora, Roma, LGBTQIA, Appalachian-Affrilachian, and all people living in poverty.
 This is by no means an exhaustive list, and we understand that many people hold identities that are intersectional, multidimensional, and complicated.
 We invite and embrace all work by young creatives that shares the authentic, lived experiences of oppressed peoples.

 - BreakBread only accepts original, unpublished work by creatives under the age of 25.
-(Unfortunately, if you have turned 25, you are no longer eligible.)
+(Unfortunately, if you have turned 25 at the time of submission, you are no longer eligible.)

 - If you are new to publishing your work, and need assistance with Submittable, please email us at firstname.lastname@example.org.